-This is probably the popular desert in the whole world.
+This is probably the most popular dessert in the whole world.
 It is not only the largest Africa desert but also the largest desert in the world occupying 3.3 million sq. miles and still growing larger.
-It extends over 25% of the continent and occupies many countries including chad, Algeria, Sudan, Niger, Morocco, Mali, Libya, Egypt, Mauritania and Tunisia.
+It extends over 25% of the continent and occupies many countries including Chad, Algeria, Sudan, Niger, Morocco, Mali, Libya, Egypt, Mauritania and Tunisia.
 Its landscape includes salt flats, dry valleys, sand dunes as well as mountains.

 2. The Kalahari

 Even before the desert featured in the movie, “The Gods Must Be Crazy”, it had already created a name for itself.
-The movie only gave insight to the lives and the culture of the Botswana nomadic people, hunters and gatherers, who live in the region.
-The Kalahari is 362,500 sq. miles in size and its aid and hostile climate not only affects Botswana but also South Africa, and Namibia.
+The movie only gave insight into the lives and the culture of the Botswana nomadic people, hunters and gatherers, who live in the region.
+The Kalahari is 362,500 sq. miles in size and its arid and hostile climate not only affects Botswana but also South Africa and Namibia.

 3. The Namib

 This is a coastal desert found in the southern part of Africa.
 Its name means vast place.
-The desert stretches for over 2000 kilometers along the coast of Namibia, Angola and South Africa.
+The desert stretches for over 2000 kilometres along the coast of Namibia, Angola and South Africa.
 It is the oldest desert in the world.
 Its life is dated back 55million years ago.
-It consists of gravel plains, scattered mountains and sand seas at the coast.Although the desert is for the most part barren and does not have any vegetation, you can find succulent plants and lichens along the coast.
+It consists of gravel plains, scattered mountains and sand seas at the coast.Although the desert is, for the most part, barren and does not have any vegetation, you can find succulent plants and lichens along the coast.

 4. The Nubian Desert

 It is located in the eastern part of the Sahara desert and occupies about 400,000km2 of land to the north of Sudan and between the Red Sea and the Nile.
-It is for the most part a sandstone plateau and has no oasis whatsoever.
+It is, for the most part, a sandstone plateau and has no oasis whatsoever.
 Its traditional inhabitants are the Nubians.
-It is known for turtles crossing in its path.
+It is known for turtles crossing its path.